Deegan-David/DeeganTerm/README.md

 /_____/\___/\___/\__, /\__,_/_/ /_/_/  \___/_/  /_/ /_/ /_/
                 /____/
 ```
-A simple terminal program made in rust.
+A simple terminal program made in rust with nvim.

 ```
 fn Roadmap(){